 Though it sounds daunting, the task is actually quite feasible with current technology, on condition that the right economic, policy and legal incentives are in place, including the principle of the polluter pays.
 This suggests that science and innovation cannot produce solutions by themselves, without engaging society in the development of knowledge.
 Such engagement is not a matter of collecting masses of unfiltered individual opinions.
 The fallacy that the citizen-consumer is always right has been imported into the political sphere and the media.
 But consumers are not always right.
 Consumers often express lazy desires: the want to universalise Swedish welfare or US tax rates, or square the agricultural circle, wanting cheap food from small farms where all the work is done by hand and animals play in flowering meadows.

 Do not neglect your farmers’ market.
 But choosing tomatoes from half a dozen different varieties in your local supermarket, carrying them home, slicing them lovingly and drizzling them with extra virgin olive oil, can also make you a happy consumer.
 Look at your plate and think for a moment about all that remains hidden: decades of genetic improvement; smart systems to use water and fertiliser, and control pests; chips to accompany transport and ripening; and all that at an affordable cost.

 If you do not believe me, give growing tomatoes a try on your windowsill or in the garden.
 Most likely, your tomatoes will wither on the vine or be eaten by other hungry species.
 Hopefully, this will leave you full of admiration for all those who work to get flawless tomatoes to your table: the farmers, the processors, the scientists, the greengrocers and retailers.
-They need our respect and support to make your tomatoes even more sustainable – and then to feed the world.Make a donation
+They need our respect and support to make your tomatoes even more sustainable – and then to feed the world.Support Aeon: make a one-off donation